Table of contents

 2. Select the filter you saved earlier from the "filtered by" dropdown menu.

-3. Scroll to the bottom and click Save recipients or Save and review.
+3. Scroll to the bottom and click Update recipients and then Save and continue.

 Review and schedule your email

 Before you send or schedule your email, you can review the details of your email blast - including how it looks, the recipient list and the content.
 If you need to make any changes, you can return to the relevant tab and make edits.

 Click Send email now to XX people to send your email blast immediately.
 This button will always display the number of recipients.
 If you do not see the option to send your email, check to see if you are still in your trial period.
 Email blasting is only available once your nation is out of trial.

 Once you have sent your email, view the results by going to the Recipients or Dashboard areas of your blast.

 Now that you've sent your email blast, you'd like to know how many people didn't open it, and follow up with those folks again.